Arize-ai/phoenix/internal_docs/specs/playground.md

 As a user of Phoenix I don't want to have to go back to my IDE to iterate on a prompt.
 I don’t have to worry about programming languages or dependencies.
 I want to be able to use the data stored in Phoenix (spans, datasets) and run them through prompt(s) and prompt template(s).

+## Terminology

+- **operation ** Refers to how the LLM is invoked (chat, completion).
+We will consider chat to be higher priority (https://opentelemetry.io/docs/specs/semconv/attributes-registry/gen-ai/)
+- playground input source - refers to whether the input to the template is "manual" e.g. modifiable by the user or "dataset".

 ## Use-cases

 A user may want to use the playground to: